 Additionally for lip blush procedure:

 gently exfoliate your lips with warm wet towel or lip scrub and hydrate and soften with chapstick or balm the night before

-if you are prone to getting cold sores (fever blisters) on your lips often, it is highly recommended to get prescription medication (Zovirax/Acyclovir or another) from your doctor and start taking it couple days before the procedure, day of procedure and few days after procedure; it is recommended even if you`ve never experienced cold sores before as the virus could be present in your body in the dormant state, which may result in outbreak after the procedure
+if you ever had a cold sore (fever blister) on your lips, it is highly recommended to obtain antiviral prescription medication (Zovirax/Acyclovir or another) from your doctor and start taking it the day of procedure and then following a prescription; it is recommended even if you`ve never experienced cold sores before as the virus could be present in your body in the dormant state, which may result in the outbreak after the procedure

 PLEASE NOTE: you may be more sensitive during your menstrual cycle.